Goniothalamus amuyon: Description

-It is a tree reaching 3 to 15 meters in height.
+It is a tree reaching 3 to 15 m in height.
 Its lance-shaped leaves are hairless and come to a point at their tips.
 The leaves are arranged in an alternate pattern.
 Its flowers are solitary, or sometimes in pairs, and axillary.
 It has 3 fleshy, green sepals.
 It has 6 long, greenish-yellow, fleshy petals arranged in two rows of 3.
 The inner petals unite to form a cone.
 Its flowers have more than 100 stamen with no filaments.
 The anthers are attached directly to the receptacle and arranged in a triangle.
 Its gynoecium consist of 14 to 18 pistils that lack styles.
 Its stigma are long, curved and ribbed.
 Its oval fruit are about an inch long and have 3–5 cinnamon colored seeds.
 The fruit have a mild pleasant smell.

 Reproductive biology

 The pollen of G. amuyon is shed as permanent tetrads.
-Seed germination in laboratory conditions has been optimized at 30°C in light for 4 weeks.
+Seed germination in laboratory conditions has been optimized at 30 C in light for 4 weeks.